prateekdceit06/prateekjain.github.io/_posts/2022-02-25-flink-operator.markdown

 title:  "Heterogeneity-Aware Operator Placement for Stream Processing Systems at the Edge Optimizing Edge Resources"
 date:   2022-02-25 13:25:13 -0400
-cover: post-image1.png
+cover: post-image4.png
 categories: flink raspberry streaming
-description: Our team has been working on a heterogeneity-aware system for operator placement in stream processing systems at the edge to optimize edge resources.
-We implemented a cost model, a scheduler for offloading operators, and identified parameters impacting operator placement.
-Our solution utilizes edge computing clusters and improved efficiency while reducing latency.
-Though we faced some challenges in implementing the system, we believe our work has the potential to revolutionize the use of edge resources.
+description: Our team developed a system for optimizing edge resources in stream processing systems.
+It includes a cost model, a scheduler for operator offloading, and identifies parameters affecting placement.
+We used edge computing clusters and improved efficiency, reducing latency.
 ---

 # Introduction